Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity

 \subsubsection{Numerical integration}

 We solve the equations of motion using the Hermite scheme in the PEC formulation (see sect.\,\ref{sec:PEC}), with $\Delta\tau \equiv \DeltaTau$.
-The intrgration scheme then becomes: \begin{enumerate} \item Predict the regularized position, regularized velocity and binding energy at the end of the current integration step \begin{dgroup} , , . \end{dgroup} Then, predict the center of mass position and velocity from eq.\,\ref{eq:hermite_predictor}. \item Evaluate the regularized acceleration, regularized jerk, and the derivatives of the binding energy at the end of the current integration step, according to eqs.~\ref{eq:regularized_equations_of_motion} and~\ref{eq:bindingenergy_prime} \begin{dgroup} , . \end{dgroup} Note that the test-particle integrator by \cite{2014MNRAS.443..355H} adopts a similar integration scheme for the KS coordinates. \item Correct the regularized position, regularized velocity and binding energy at the end of the current integration step \begin{dgroup} , , . \end{dgroup} \end{enumerate} Note that the corrected velocity in the corrector for the position makes the scheme fourth order \citep{2006MNRAS.372..219M}.
+The resulting intergration scheme is described below. \begin{enumerate} \item Predict the regularized position, regularized velocity, and binding energy at the end of the current integration step,

+Then predict the center-of-mass position and velocity from eq.\,\ref{eq:hermite_predictor}. \item Evaluate the regularized acceleration, regularized jerk, and the derivatives of the binding energy at the end of the current integration step, according to eqs.~\ref{eq:regularized_equations_of_motion} and~\ref{eq:bindingenergy_prime},

+The test-particle integrator by \cite{2014MNRAS.443..355H} adopts a similar integration scheme for the KS coordinates. \item Correct the regularized position, regularized velocity, and binding energy at the end of the current integration step,

+\end{enumerate} The corrected velocity in the corrector for the position makes the scheme fourth order \citep{2006MNRAS.372..219M}.